HarryPehkonen/nolint/PLAN.md

 ## Final Assessment

-**The complete rewrite was a resounding architectural success.**
+The complete rewrite achieved its architectural goals.

-All planned features were implemented with superior architecture that:
+All planned features were implemented with architecture that:
-- **Prevents entire bug categories** through design rather than fixing them
+- **Prevents common bug categories** through design rather than fixing them
-- **Enables fast development** through pure function testing
+- **Enables faster development** through pure function testing
-- **Provides excellent user experience** with polished interactive features
+- **Provides functional user experience** with interactive features
-- **Maintains production quality** with robust error handling and resource management
+- **Includes error handling** with resource management

-**Result**: A production-ready tool that is architecturally superior, more maintainable, and more reliable than the previous implementation while adding significant new capabilities.
+**Result**: A production-ready tool that is more maintainable and more reliable than the previous implementation while adding new capabilities.

 ### **Final Performance Optimizations (2025)**

-The user's excellent suggestions led to two final optimizations:
+Two final optimizations were implemented:

 1. **Eliminated Redundant State**: Removed `current_style` from `UIModel` - now always derived from `decisions` using the `get_current_style()` helper method.
 This achieves true single source of truth with minimal state.